fanduel-oss/refract/base/redux/README.tpl.md

 *   [Handle state](https://refract.js.org/recipes/handling-state)
 *   [Render components](https://refract.js.org/usage/rendering-components)

-We also provide a Redux integration, which can also serve as a template for integrations with other libraries.
+We also provide a Redux integration, which can serve as a template for integrations with other libraries.
 With a single HoC, you can fully replace libraries like [recompose](https://github.com/acdlite/recompose), [redux-observable](https://redux-observable.js.org/), and [react-redux](https://github.com/reduxjs/react-redux) to name a few!

 # Why?